Neural models

 an encoder for encoding the concatenated query-document tokens which doesn’t contains the final linear layer

-XPM Configxpmir.neural.cross.DuoCrossScorer(*, checkpoint, encoder)[source]
+XPM Configxpmir.neural.cross.DuoCrossScorer(*, encoder)[source]

 encoder: xpmir.text.encoders.TripletTextEncoder